garfix/nligems/doc/internals.md

 Verbs represent actions and states.
 They may be represented as predicates (as in marry(E, F)) but also as objects (as in isa(E, marry)).
 The former is more intuitive, but the latter is more expressive.

+___Semantic composition___ is the technique of combining pieces of semantics into a complete semantic form.
+This is the basic semantic form, that may need to be modified later.

+There are several techniques with which to compose semantics:

+- semantic specialists
+- Montague grammar
+- feature unification

+___semantic specialists___ are hard-coded functions that transform parts of a syntactic structure into a semantic structure.
+They are used heavily by Winograd's SHRDLU.
+The technique is not portable to other domains and requires expert information about a system's inner workings.

+___Montague grammar___ is Montague's attempt to express natural language in Predicate Logic.
+The composition techniques are ___lambda abstraction___ and ___lambda reduction___.
+The resulting semantic expression is in classic Predicate Logic and includes many quantifiers (∀ and ∃), and logical operators (→, =).
+Apparently it is hard to extend to anything other than simple sentences.

+___Feature unification___ is based on the idea that each semantic constituent has some features (like "number", "passive", "agr").
+When the constituents are connected, the features must match and their values are inherited up the tree.
+This is the approach CLE has taken, and they were able to address many grammatical phenomena with it.

+##### Quantifier Scoping

 In forming a semantic structure (logical form), a system may first create some intermediate representations (sometimes called quasi logical forms).

-Different types of phrases need to be handled differently in the analysis and composition process.

-This process uses language dependent composition rules.

-##### Quantifier Scoping
+Quantifier scoping is one of these.

 In a sentence, a noun phase (NP) is about things.
 It may contain a determiner phrase (DP).
 This DP specifies the things.
 A quantifier phrase (QP) is a special form of DP.
 It determines the quantity of the NP; the number of things.
 The NP many be "many", "few", "3", "more than 3", "all", "some" or "none".